-If the past year taught us anything, it’s that organizations must remain agile, efficient, and carefully plan their digital transformation.
+If the covid era taught us anything, it’s that organizations must remain agile, efficient, and carefully consider cloud transformation planning.
 The third study in Aptum’s four-part Cloud Impact series – A Bright Forecast for Cloud – reveals the real-world business benefits of cloud computing, and how CIOs and IT teams can avoid common mistakes that result in increased cloud expenditure.
 This includes keeping cloud migrations and budgets on track, and the potential risks organizations face by neglecting to assess, implement, and optimize their cloud deployments.

 The cost benefits of cloud transformation